 Continue protecting the not-for-profit, cooperative structure and subsequent tax exemption that allows credit unions to provide tangible benefits to member-owners, support local community needs, and increase access to financial services for consumers and businesses.

-As tax reform discussions for the 119th Congress begin to evolve and take shape - please continue to protect the credit union tax exemption, allowing consumers a choice in the financial marketplace.
+As the tax reform discussions for the 119th Congress begin to evolve and take shape - protect the credit union tax exemption, allowing consumers a choice in the financial marketplace.

-2. Oppose Efforts to Amend the EFTA to Shift Balance of Fraud Responsibility
+2. Oppose Efforts to Amend the EFTA to Shift Balance of Fraud Responsibilities

-Recently introduced legislation (S. 4943) would amend the Electronic Fund Transfer Act (EFTA) and alter the definition of unauthorized financial transfers.
-The new definition would include fraudulently induced transfers, scams and consumer authorized transactions.
-This proposed shift in the balance of the EFTA would require credit unions and banks to reimburse consumers for scams that were initiated and approved by the individual consumer, which would be devastating to financial institutions and increase fraud dramatically.
+Recently introduced legislation would amend the Electronic Fund Transfer Act (EFTA) and alter the definition of unauthorized financial transfers.
+This definition change would include fraudulently induced transfers, scams and consumer authorized transactions.
+This proposed shift in the balance of the EFTA would require credit unions and banks to reimburse consumers for scams that were initiated and approved by the individual consumer, which would be devastating to financial institutions and increase fraud and crime dramatically.